MohanGuo/Equivariant_Diffusion/blogpost.md

 Replicating the original paper, we use the train/validation/test splits, which divide the data into 100,000 training samples, 18,000 validation samples, and 13,000 test samples.
 To evaluate the quality of our molecule generation, we evaluate atom stability (the percentage of atoms with the correct valency) and molecule stability (the percentage of generated molecules where all atoms are stable) of the generated molecules.
+For a full list of hyperparameters, please consult the README in our repository.

 ### Consistency Models EDM Results